Add to Calendar

 Case study: Fashion

-Case study: Automotive
+Case study: BMW

-This German car manufacturer is using connected lighting to personalise the experience of motorists at its flagship showroom, We look at the features and the technology behind it.
+This German car manufacturer is using connected lighting to personalise the experience of motorists at its flagship showroom.
+We look at the features and the technology behind it.

 Panel Discussion: How to make connected lighting happen